napframework/nap/readme.md

 ## Binary Packages

-NAP's official releases are provided as binary packages at [www.napframework.com](https://nap.tech) and [github](https://github.com/napframework/nap/releases).
+Pre-compiled packages of official NAP releases are made available for download on [Github](https://github.com/napframework/nap/releases) for all supported platforms.
 For most developers this is the best place to start.
-Our developer experience is tuned to work with the releases there, where the process of managing projects and modules is streamlined.
-Certain functionality, eg. packaging a project for distribution, is also only available through a packaged framework release, which is created from source.
+Our developer experience is tuned to work with the packaged version of NAP, where the process of managing projects and modules is more streamlined.
+Certain functionality, eg. packaging a project for distribution, is only available through a NAP package, which is [created from source](#build-your-own-nap-distribution-package).

 When working against a binary package, follow the official [installation](https://docs.nap.tech) instructions, instead of the instructions in this document.
 Continue reading below to compile and get started with the NAP source code.